Pearl: A Multimodal Culturally-Aware Arabic Instruction Dataset: Results and Discussion

-\paragraph{Take-away.} Among the eight open models, the clear front-runner is \texttt{Qwen2.5-VL-72B-Instruct}.
-It combines the highest Overall score (3.48) with the strongest closed-form accuracy ($78.8$ \%) and the best CAS ($62.2$ \%) of any non-proprietary system in Table \ref{tab:lite_results}.
-For downstream Arabic-cultural applications where access to proprietary is not feasible, \texttt{Qwen-72B} therefore offers the most reliable balance of factual correctness and cultural grounding.
+\paragraph{Take-away.} Among the \textit{nine} open models, the clear front-runner is \texttt{Qwen2.5-VL-32B-Instruct}.
+It combines the highest Overall score ($3.77$) with the strongest closed-form accuracy ($79.8$\%) and the best CAS ($67.1$\%) of any system in Table \ref{tab:lite_results}.
+For downstream Arabic-cultural applications where access to proprietary systems is not feasible, \texttt{Qwen2.5-VL-32B} therefore offers the most reliable balance of factual correctness and cultural grounding.
 Looking ahead, further progress is likely to come from reasoning-centered alignment and culturally informed pre-training, rather than from simply adding more parameters.